 Apparently not.
-Which is why many 20-somethings like myself are considering a cosmetic trend known as “preventative Botox.”
-When my obsession with my lines got too hard to handle, I decided to reach out to a professional (Dr. Jody Levine, a dermatologist in N.Y.C. and National Medical Director of AOB Med Spa), and get the real skinny on whether these preventative measures work.
+Which is why many 20-somethings like myself are considering a cosmetic trend known as preventative Botox.
+When my obsession with my lines got too hard to handle, I decided to reach out to Jody Levine, MD, a dermatologist in NYC and national medical director of AOB Med Spa, to get the real skinny on whether these preventative measures work.
 Keep scrolling to read what she had to say.

 But, isn’t starting Botox at 25 going to be kind of… expensive?
 According to Levine, yes.
 As she explained, “Many critics point to the potentially exorbitant cost of starting such procedures at an early age.
-It is very important to protect your skin from the sun by applying sunscreen, wearing a hat when outside, getting plenty of rest, and doing activities to reduce stress, such as yoga.
+It’s important to protect your skin from the sun by applying sunscreen, wearing a hat when outside, getting plenty of rest, and doing activities to reduce stress, such as yoga.
 Botox, when mixed with healthy lifestyle choices such as these can all help to reduce and prevent wrinkles.”

 Finally, I wondered why some people with Botox actually looked older?
 According to Levine, it’s because their face has seen a few too many needles.
 “More is not always better,” she said.
 “Overuse of the drug can lead to atrophy of the muscles, which can be particularly noticeable around the eyes, where the face can appear inadvertently aged, despite the lack of wrinkles.”